tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

   - To avoid conflicts with system software, we could install `yq` to `/home/ustreamer/.local/bin`
     - https://unix.stackexchange.com/a/264495

+- Migrate [default uStreamer config for TC358743 chips](https://github.com/tiny-pilot/ansible-role-ustreamer/blob/master/tasks/provision_tc358743.yml#L74-L81) to uStreamer's Debian package `postinstall` script

+  - This gives us enough info to create the `/opt/ustreamer-launcher/configs.d/000-defaults.yml` file on devices with TC358743 chips

+- Migrate [default uStreamer config for non-TC358743 chips](https://github.com/tiny-pilot/tinypilot/blob/master/bundler/bundle/install#L83-L93) to uStreamer's Debian package `postinstall` script

+  - This gives us enough info to create the `/opt/ustreamer-launcher/configs.d/000-defaults.yml` file on devices with non-TC358743 chips
+  - This isn't strictly required, but it would be nice to consolidate all the default uStreamer launcher config in one place

+- Migrate uStreamer launcher script to uStreamer Debian package

+  - This requires all dynamically determined uStreamer config (i.e., [default config for TC358743 chips](https://github.com/tiny-pilot/ansible-role-ustreamer/blob/master/tasks/provision_tc358743.yml#L74-L81)) to live within the uStreamer Debian package
+  - After this task, all uStreamer's command-line arguments will be consolidated within uStreamer's Debian package

+- Migrate the provisioning of the TC358743 chip, which consists of the following sub-tasks:

   - Migrate `/boot/config.txt` to uStreamer Debian package

   - Migrate `/boot/cmdline.txt` to uStreamer Debian package

   - Migrate TC358743 EDID file to uStreamer Debian package

   - Migrate TC358743 EDID loader systemd service to uStreamer Debian package

-- Migrate [default uStreamer config for TC358743 chips](https://github.com/tiny-pilot/ansible-role-ustreamer/blob/master/tasks/provision_tc358743.yml#L74-L81) to uStreamer's Debian package `postinstall` script

-  - This is required so that the Debian package can later generate the [default uStreamer launcher runtime config](https://github.com/tiny-pilot/ansible-role-ustreamer/blob/master/tasks/install_launcher.yml#L37-L59)

-- Migrate [default uStreamer config for non-TC358743 chips](https://github.com/tiny-pilot/tinypilot/blob/master/bundler/bundle/install#L83-L93) to uStreamer's Debian package `postinstall` script

-  - This isn't strictly required, but it would be nice to consolidate all the default uStreamer launcher config in one place

-- Migrate uStreamer launcher script to uStreamer Debian package

-- Migrate Janus config to uStreamer Debian package
+- Migrate uStreamer Janus plugin config to uStreamer Debian package

+  - This depends on the [value of `ustreamer_capture_device`](https://github.com/tiny-pilot/ansible-role-ustreamer/blob/master/templates/janus.plugin.ustreamer.jcfg.j2#L5)

 - Migrate uStreamer systemd service to uStreamer Debian package